anushabukke/peerBench/peerBenchJS/packages/sdk/docs/implementing-a-scorer.md

 ## Examples

-See the `examples/scorers/` directory for complete working examples:
+See the `src/scorers/` directory for complete working examples:

-- `exact-match-scorer.ts` - Exact match scoring
+- `exact-match-scorer.ts` - Exact match scoring that returns PromptScore objects
+- `multiple-choice-scorer.ts` - Multiple choice scoring with answer extraction
-- `semantic-similarity-scorer.ts` - Semantic similarity scoring
+- `ref-answer-equality-llm-judge-scorer.ts` - LLM-based scoring for reference answer equality

-These examples demonstrate real-world implementations and can serve as templates for your own Scorers.
+These examples demonstrate real-world implementations and show how to properly return `PromptScore` objects with scores and metadata.
+They can serve as templates for your own Scorers.